-If you want to build a budget PC for Fortnite, then I would recommend the A320 or the A520 chipset.
+If you want to build a budget PC for Fortnite, I recommend the A320 or the A520 chipset.
 Motherboards with the A320 chipset are perhaps the cheapest for the AM4 socket.

-There is also the issue with the PCIe version.
-The newer B series and X series motherboards offer the PCIe v4.0, which the A series does not.
+There is also an issue with the PCIe version.
+The newer B series and X series motherboards offer PCIe v4.0, which the A series does not.

 Intel Motherboard Chipsets

-Intel also has three popular series for consumer grade boards:
+Intel also has three popular series of consumer-grade boards:

-- B series, such as the B460 and the B560 is intended for budget builds.
+- B series, such as the B460 and the B560, are intended for budget builds.

-- H series, such as the H510 is intended or mid range builds
+- H series, such as the H510, is intended for mid-range builds

-Unlike with AMD where both the midrange B series and the high end X series does support overclocking, with Intel only the Z series supports overclocking, which is quite unfortunate.
+Unlike AMD, where both the midrange B series and the high-end X series support overclocking, with Intel, only the Z series supports overclocking, which is quite unfortunate.

-There is also the difference of PCIe lanes, VRM design, version of the USB and PCIe interface etc between the chipsets.
+There is also the difference in PCIe lanes, VRM design, version of the USB and PCIe interface, etc., between the chipsets.

 More Gaming Build Guides